Specialsfrontbig clearSpecials2Frontbig

 “I can shoot,” he said.
 “Watch.”

-The two teams exploded in laughter.
+The court erupted in laughter.

 “That’s what I call a not-a-prayer air ball,” someone called out.